isc-projects/bind9/doc/notes/notes-current.rst

   ISC would like to thank to Jinmei Tatuya from Infoblox for bringing this issue to our attention.

+- A regression in cache-cleaning code enabled memory use to grow significantly more quickly than before, until the configured :any:`max-cache-size` limit was reached.
+This has been fixed.
+  :gl:`#4596`

 Known Issues
 ~~~~~~~~~~~~